 Microsoft FindTime website and Outlook add-in

-If you are using Office 365 for Business, then you can use FindTime to create a meeting poll.
-This poll can be sent to anyone and they don’t need to be within your organization or even require to have an Office 365 for Business subscription themselves.
+If you are using Office 365 for Business, Enterprise or Education, then you can use FindTime to create a meeting poll.
+This poll can be sent to anyone and they don’t need to be within your organization or even require to have an Office 365 subscription themselves.
 This means you can also send it to people who use Outlook.com, Gmail, Yahoo, etc.. or are working for another company.